-- Before rotating the upper structure, make sure that the rotation locking pin is raised (released). - The horn is positioned on the right lever grip and must be used to warn the persons in the vicinity at the beginning of work and in case of danger. - All movements are locked by shifting the safety device lever to the lock position (see pos.
+- Before rotating the upper structure, make sure that the rotation locking pin is raised (released). - The horn is positioned on the right lever grip and must be used to warn the persons in the vicinity at the beginning of work and in case of danger. - A push button (optional) to be used to enable the hydraulic oil flow to the variable track gauge circuit is provided on the left lever handgrip. - All movements are locked by shifting the safety device lever to the lock position (see pos.
 8/9).